|

 There are four basic aspects

-to this experimental process: prayer, abstinence from defenses,
+to this growth process: prayer, abstinence from defenses,

 charity, and self-encounter.